conquerv0/Pynaissance/README.md

 - I. Basic Framework

-    Initalize stock data, dataframe maipulation and basic plotting.
+    A general introduction to python packages.
+Basic stock data initialization, dataframe maipulation and basic plotting.
     Some general information about the main package used is included.

 - II.
 Market Data Manipulation